nigeleke/sbt-rust/README.md

 # sbt-rust

-# *** NOTE ***
+# *** note ***

 This plugin started development in April-2023.
 This is currently being actively developed.
-Contributers are welcome.
+Contributions are welcome.

 It will be tested in anger in another project, and enhanced as a result of findings during that time.

-This notice will be removed a) when I consider the plugin stable and useful.
+This notice will be removed when I consider the plugin stable and useful.
+As you read this, you can try the plugin at your own peril.

-#
+# *** /note ***

 [![BSD 3 Clause License](https://img.shields.io/github/license/nigeleke/sbt-rust?style=plastic)](https://github.com/nigeleke/sbt-rust/blob/master/LICENSE)
 [![Language](https://img.shields.io/badge/language-Scala-blue.svg?style=plastic)](https://www.scala-lang.org)